mjmaisey/roon-extension-keyboard-remote/README.md

 * Ensure that you **have not** enabled 'PSU noise reduction' enabled in dietpi-config > Audio options.
 It isn't on by default, so you would have to have done this deliberately.
 If it is enabled, it will disable HDMI, including the virtual console.
   Boot-up will not complete, because this extension needs the console to operate, and you won't be able to SSH in.
-If you find yourself in this situation, to recover, take out the MicroSD card and, on another computer edit dietpi.txt in the root directory.
+If you find yourself in this situation, to recover take out the MicroSD card and, on another computer, edit dietpi.txt in the root directory.
 Find the line:

   ```